chrisjd-uk/mapx/README.md

 # mapx

-A very simple library for performing powerful map transformations.
+A very simple library for performing powerful map transformations in Clojure.

 The problem that this library solves is needing to transform maps from one domain (e.g. results fetched from a database) into another domain